How To Have The Perfect Self-Care Day At Home

 March 28, 2020

 Life is stranger than ever, with everyone stuck at home, not knowing when this crisis will finally be over.
 The streets are empty, travel is banished and I’m going to assume that some of us are starting to feel isolated and perhaps a bit (or a lot) anxious.
-As a professional introvert and stay-at-home expert (I spent 90% of my time in my room – usually alone – for a good 2 years when I was physically & mentally ill), I almost feel like it is my duty to share some of my tips on how to keep yourself busy when you’re stuck at home.
+As a professional introvert and stay-at-home expert (I spent a lot of time indoors back when I was physically & mentally ill), I almost feel like it is my duty to share some of my tips on how to keep yourself busy when you’re stuck at home.

 One of my favourite things to do when I feel stressed out is to have a self-care day.
 In fact, this is the perfect time to really slow down, make time for yourself and do all of the things your previously fully-packed schedule wouldn’t allow!
 So, fear not, my friends, you can survive more than you think and there are still plenty of ways to relax and have fun!

-I included a list with 30 self-care activities that you can easily do at home, so if you’re short on time for some reason, scroll down for some quick inspiration 🙂 Although, if you want ALL of my tips & resources, let me first guide you through how to have the perfect self-care day at home.
+I included a list with 30 self-care activities that you can easily do at home, so if you’re short on time, scroll down for some quick inspiration 🙂 Although, if you want ALL of my tips & resources (I also included some of my favourite gadgets/products for those who fancy a little online shopping), let me first guide you through how to have the perfect self-care day at home.

 TAKE CARE OF YOUR BODY

-Even though body & mind go hand in hand, I’ve decided to divide this post into self-care practices I like to do to take care of my body and routines that are good for your mind and mental health.
+Even though body & mind go hand in hand, I’ve decided to divide this post into self-care practices I like to do to take care of my body and activities that are good for your mental health!

 I love doing an at home work-out session in the morning to start off my day energised and fully awake.
 I’m not going to list the benefits of exercising, because I think we’re all aware by now that it’s good for us.
 What I will say is that it’s one of the best natural ways to de-stress and feel happy.
 Even a light, 15-minute work-out can already drastically improve your mood.
 Seriously, it might be the cure for any short-term negative emotion.
 Angry?
 Sad?
 Feeling unattractive?
 Get onto the mat and start sweating.